Homepage

 This creates a subshell, so when you exit the subshell no changes are persisted.

-The old way for Poetry v1 was poetry shell and now you need a plugin for this for v2.
+The old way for Poetry v1 was poetry shell and now you need a plugin for that for v2.

 $ source {path_to_venv}/bin/activate